Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Brady averages 339.3 passing yards per game in three matchups against the Eagles, 64.8 more yards than his over/under in Sunday's game.
+- In three matchups against the Eagles, Brady averaged 339.3 passing yards per game, 66.8 yards above his over/under in Sunday's game.

-- Brady has multiple touchdown passes in two of those matchups against the Eagles.
+- Brady threw multiple touchdown passes against the Eagles twice over those outings.

 - Note: Brady's stats vs. Eagles date back to 2016.